carbonplan/cdr-database/methods/metrics.md

 If there is uncertainty about whether the offered volume is a gross or net volume, we conservatively interpret it to be a gross volume and attempt validation accordingly.

-We use one of two approaches to validate Volume.
+We use one of two approaches to validate volume.

 First, where possible, we perform an independent calculation based on third-party information to replicate the project’s claimed volume number, or at least show that it falls within a plausible range — for example, by consulting yield tables for forest projects, or published sorbent properties for direct air capture.
 Over time, we will develop more sophisticated methods and models for these calculations, which will in turn require more specific information from projects for validation.